 Image by Anna Murova / EyeEm Getty Images

-Moscow's main city escape is not your conventional expanse of nature preserved deep inside an urban jungle.
-It is not a fun fair either, though it used to be one.
+Moscow's main city escape isn't your conventional expanse of nature preserved inside an urban jungle.
+It's not a fun fair either, though it used to be one.
 Its official name says it all – Maxim Gorky's Central Park of Culture and Leisure.
 That's exactly what it provides: culture and leisure in all shapes and forms.
-Designed in the 1920s by avant-garde architect Konstantin Melnikov as a piece of communist utopia, these days it showcases the enlightened transformation Moscow has undergone in the recent past.
+Designed in the 1920s by avant-garde architect Konstantin Melnikov as a piece of communist utopia, these days it showcases the enlightened transformation Moscow has recently undergone.

 Art objects pop up throughout the park as part of various exhibitions and festivals, but Darya Zhukova's Garage Museum of Contemporary Art plays the flagship role.
 There are also numerous eateries in the form of small kiosks, the main cluster being the Gorky Park Food Row.